-If you’d like to know more about how to build your online audience right now join my Facebook Group: Fearlessly Authentic, Focused and On Fire with Jen Ramsey.
+If you’d like to know more about how to build your online audience right now visit my Facebook Page: Manifest Your Freedom with Jen Ramsey Ramsey.
 My group is all about helping you shine your light and manifest and market a business you love.
 If you want access to free workshops, Q&A sessions and a bunch of amazing purpose-driven entrepreneurs join me now!

 And to really start to engage your audience in a great conversation click here to access How to Engage Your Tribe – 27 Questions to Engage Your Community.